-A Non-Resident Holder who receives dividends distributed by the Company on Shares or who realises a gain from the sale or disposition of Shares, will not be subject to Netherlands taxation on income or capital gains unless:
+A Non-Resident Holder who receives dividends distributed by the Company on Shares or who realises a capital gain derived from Shares, will not be subject to Dutch taxation on income or a capital gain unless:

-- such income or gain is attributable to an enterprise or part thereof which is either effectively managed in the Netherlands or carried on through a permanent establishment ("vaste inrichting") or permanent representative ("vaste vertegenwoordiger") in the Netherlands; - the Non-Resident Holder is not an individual and the Non-Resident Holder has or is deemed to have, directly or indirectly, a substantial interest ("aanmerkelijk belang") or a deemed substantial interest in the Company and such interest (i) does not form part of the assets of an enterprise and (ii) is held by the Non-Resident Holder with the main objective, or one of the main objectives, to avoid Netherlands withholding tax on dividends or Netherlands individual income tax at the level of another person or entity; or - the Non-Resident Holder is an individual and (i) the Non-Resident Holder has, directly or indirectly, a substantial interest ("aanmerkelijk belang") or a deemed substantial interest in the Company and such interest does not form part of the assets of an enterprise, or (ii) such income or gain qualifies as income from miscellaneous activities ("belastbaar resultaat uit overige werkzaamheden") in the Netherlands as defined in the Dutch Income Tax Act 2001 ("Wet inkomstenbelasting 2001").
+- the income or capital gain is attributable to an enterprise or part thereof which is either effectively managed in the Netherlands or carried on through a permanent establishment ("vaste inrichting") or permanent representative ("vaste vertegenwoordiger") taxable in the Netherlands and the holder of Shares derives profits from such enterprise (other than by way of the holding of securities); or - the Non-Resident Holder is an entity and has, directly or indirectly, a substantial interest ("aanmerkelijk belang") or a deemed substantial interest in the Company and such interest is held by the Non-Resident Holder with the main purpose of or one of the main purposes of avoiding personal income tax for another person; or - the Non-Resident Holder is an individual and such holder or a connected person to such holder ("verbonden persoon") has, directly or indirectly, a substantial interest ("aanmerkelijk belang") or a deemed substantial interest in the Company; or - the income or capital gain qualifies as income from miscellaneous activities ("belastbaar resultaat uit overige werkzaamheden") in the Netherlands as defined in the Dutch Income Tax Act 2001 ("Wet inkomstenbelasting 2001"), including without limitation, activities that exceed normal, active asset management (normaal actief vermogensbeheer).

-Generally, a Non-Resident Holder of Shares will not have a substantial interest in the Company's share capital, unless the Non-Resident Holder, alone or together with certain related persons holds, jointly or severally and directly or indirectly, Shares in the Company, or a right to acquire Shares in the Company representing 5% or more of the Company's total issued and outstanding share capital or any class thereof.
+Generally, a Non-Resident Holder of Shares will not have a substantial interest in the Company's share capital, unless the Non-Resident Holder, alone or together with certain related persons holds, jointly or severally directly or indirectly, Shares in the Company, or a right to acquire Shares in the Company representing 5% or more of the Company's total issued and outstanding share capital or any class thereof.
 Generally, a deemed substantial interest exists if all or part of a substantial interest has been or is deemed to have been disposed of with application of a roll-over relief.